Frequent asked library questions answered:

 Software

-The Martin County Library public computers have many various software programs installed for patron usage:
+The Martin County Library public computers have many various software programs installed for patron usage, including:

 • Word